en flag +1 214 306 68 37

 Variety of big data technologies

 It can be easy to get lost in the variety of big data technologies now available on the market.
 Do you need Spark or would the speeds of Hadoop MapReduce be enough?
 Is it better to store data in Cassandra or HBase?
-Finding the answers can be tricky.
-And it’s even easier to choose poorly, if you are exploring the ocean of technological opportunities without a clear view of what you need.
+Finding the answers can be tricky, and wrong technology choices can lead to poor solution performance and low cost-efficiency, making it impossible to reach a positive ROI.

 Solution: